This post contains affiliate links. Read the full disclosure here.

 An Individual Lightning Lane works the same way as regular Lightning Lane except they are a separate charge.
 This can range anywhere from $10 to $29 per ride.
 It depends on the ride and the current demand.

-There is one ride per park that offers Individual Lightning Lanes.
+There are 1-2 rides per park that offers Individual Lightning Lanes.

 You DO NOT have to purchase Genie+ in order to purchase Individual Lightning Lanes.
 They are a completely separate thing.